 Check the current Academic Calendar to be sure you are aware of important dates regarding adding/dropping classes, holidays, and other university deadlines.

-Will Sartore (firstname.lastname@example.org) and Elizabeth Anderson (email@example.com) serve as Academic Advisors for all of the College of Liberal Arts’ incoming exchange students.
-They will be happy to meet with you at any point during the semester.
+Will Sartore (firstname.lastname@example.org) serves as Academic Advisors for all of the College of Liberal Arts’ incoming exchange students.
+He will be happy to meet with you at any point during the semester.